Syromastus rhombeus

 abdominal tergites, each bearing a strong spine.

-Adults emerge and mate in the spring; larvae can be found June-August feeding on spurreys, sandworts and other plants
+Adults emerge and mate in the spring; nymphs can be found June-August feeding on sandworts, spurreys and other plants

 in the Caryophyllaceae.
-A local species which is mainly confined to coastal areas between Suffolk and south Wales (although increasingly found inland) favouring dry habitats such as heathland, grassland, sand and chalk pits.
+A local species which was previously mainly confined to coastal areas between Suffolk and south Wales, but is now increasingly found inland in a variety of dry grassland habitats.

 Adult: All year